promptfoo/promptfoo/site/blog/red-team-ollama-model.md

       temperature: 0.7
       max_tokens: 150

+redteam:
+  numTests: 5
   purpose: 'The system is a helpful chatbot assistant that answers questions and helps with tasks.'

-redteam:
   plugins:
     # Replace these with the plugins you want to test
     - harmful